jakubvod/spotipy_flask/README.md

 ## 🚀 Getting Started

-You can run this project in two ways: by downloading it as a ZIP file or by cloning the repository.
+You can run this project by downloading it as a ZIP file or by cloning the repository.

 ## 🔧 Setup

-### 1. Create and activate a virtual environment in project's folder (recommended)
+### 1. (Recommended) Create and activate a virtual environment
 - `python -m venv venv`
 - Linux / macOS: `source venv/bin/activate`
 - Windows: `venv\Scripts\activate`

+> ⚠️ If you prefer not to use a virtual environment, you can install dependencies globally using `python -m pip install -r requirements.txt`.

 ### 2. Install dependencies
-- `pip install -r requirements.txt` (or `python -m pip install -r requirements.txt` if not working correctly)
+- Inside the virtual environment: `pip install -r requirements.txt`
+- Or globally: `python -m pip install -r requirements.txt` (especially on Windows if `pip install` fails)

 ### 3. Create a `.env` file with the following format:
 ```